dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 Now, let's go through them one by one.

-# How the Training Data are Created?
+# How the Training Set are Created for GRPO?

-We can build the training data for GRPO from a public data set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k).

-## Should we use the ground truth during the training?
+We can build the training set for GRPO from a public data set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k), which contains grade school math problems.
+GSM8K itself is composed of a train set and a test set, and has at least 2 columns composed of questions and answers as the ground truths for the question.

+Briefly speaking, there are 2 primary steps in creating the training set for GRPO:

+1. First of all, sample a batch of records (4 or 8, as denoted by `B`) from the train set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k).
+Each record is generally composed of a question field and an answer field.

+2. Then use the policy model to generate a batch of answers (4, 8, or 16, as denoted by `G`) for each question.
+In GRPO, we call the answers generated from the same question as a group of training data.
+At this time, we get a tensor of token IDs (`input_ids`) with the shape of `(B*G, L+prompt_len)`, which is `B` groups of training data.

 # Loss Function

 Below is the loss function to optimize for GRPO.
-You may feel it a little scary, but most of the efforts in handcrafting GRPO are to implement the loss function. $L_{i,t}(\theta)$ here represents the per-token loss of the *t*-th generated token of the *i*-th answering sequence, while $\mathcal{J}_{\mathrm{GRPO}}(\theta)$ is the expected value of the averaged per-token loss.
+You may feel it a little scary, but most of the efforts in handcrafting GRPO are to implement the loss function. $\mathcal{J}_{i,t}(\theta)$ here represents the per-token loss of the *t*-th generated token of the *i*-th answering sequence, while $\mathcal{J}_{\mathrm{GRPO}}(\theta)$ is the expected value of the averaged per-token loss.
 As for the detailed explanation of the loss function, we will address in the respective sections that follow.

 $$
 \mathcal{J}_{\mathrm{GRPO}}(\theta) =